reissbaker/promethean/README.md

 details of model training and can focus on curating good datasets and selecting training parameters (instead of experimenting with batch sizes and gradient accumulation steps just trying to get your training job to run).
 Automatically handles multi-GPU training for you when necessary!
+Supports both Llama 3.1 8B Instruct, and Llama 3.1 70B Instruct.

 Includes helpers for: